Hannah Roberts (BMX cyclist)

 Hannah Roberts (born August 10, 2001) is an American BMX freestyle cyclist.
 She is a five-time world champion in the UCI Urban Cycling World Championships and silver medalist in freestyle BMX at the Tokyo 2020 Olympics.

 Early life

 Roberts was born in South Bend, Indiana.
 Roberts' mother is Betty Roberts.
 Roberts grew up in Buchanan, Michigan and graduated from Buchanan High School in 2019.

 Roberts began riding BMX at age 9.
-Roberts entered her first international BMX competition in 2012.
+She entered her first international BMX competition in 2012.

 Career

 Urban World Championships

 In 2017, Roberts competed in Chengdu, China at the UCI Urban Cycling World Championships where she won gold and became world champion.
 After earning bronze in 2018, Roberts won her second BMX world title in 2019 and a third world title in 2021.
 She went on two win two more gold medals in 2022 and 2023, thus becoming a five-time BMX Freestyle Park world champion.
 As of 2024, no other woman has won more than one world title in this event.